Communities of Interest (COI)

 Current ACT-IAC COIs include:

 The Customer Experience COI strives to change the culture in government and industry to understand what is needed to be customer-centric.
 This includes all aspects of supporting the citizen journey, from understanding customer expectations through training and educating leaders to understand the importance of being customer-centric.
 This COI focuses on culture, training & professional development, innovation, agency support, and tools & practices to break down barriers to improving the overall customer experience.
-Current projects and activities within the Customer Experience COI include:

 The Evolving the Workforce COI brings industry and government executives together to exchange information, support professional development, improve communications and understanding, solve issues and build partnership and trust, enhancing the government's ability to serve the nation's citizenry.
 The COI discusses best practices in the human capital management arena, with topics including workforce development, the inter-generational workforce, analytics & talent management, and emerging learning/training models, and employee engagement.
 Current projects and activities within the Evolving the Workforce COI include: